 Choosing a home for your education is no easy task.
 We see thousands of students each year who have already determined that they want to study psychology but are struggling through the process of deciding where to carry out their studies.
 So here is a practical guide to choosing the best school for you.

 If you're interested in studying psychology at the undergraduate, master's, or doctoral level, you'll realize that, when it comes to choosing the best psychology school in California or elsewhere in the country, you've got your work cut out for you.

 School's psychology programs vary widely in terms of cost, location, primary training method, area of specialization and—of course—student success.
 There is no right choice for everyone.
 The best psychology school is truly unique to each individual and will depend on your specific needs and goals.

 Before You Begin…

-Before you start planning campus visits or poring over course catalogs, clearly establish your needs and goals.
+Before you start planning campus visits or researching course catalogs, clearly establish your needs and goals.
 Getting a clearer picture about what you're looking for in terms of a psychology school can help narrow down some of your choices.
 That way, you don't waste time checking out schools that don't align with your interests.

 Consider answering the following questions before starting your search:

 - What are my career goals?
 What degree level will I need to reach?
 Am I leaning towards clinical practice or research?

 - Is there a specific concentration area I want to focus on?

 - Am I interested in working with particular faculty members?